ReallySmallSoftware/cordova-plugin-firebaseui-auth/README.md

 - theme: a theme identifier for styling - Android only
 - logo: a logo to display - Android only
 - uiElement: a jQuery selector for web login - Web only
-- anonymous : if true log in an an anonymous user upon initialisation (default false)
+- anonymous : if true log in an anonymous user if other attempts fail (default false)
 - smartLockEnabled : enable SmartLock to store credentials - Android only (default true)
 - smartLockHints : enable SmartLock hints - Android only (default false)